PalisadoesFoundation/talawa-docs/docs/internships/selection-criteria.md

 Without these prerequisites you will not be successful.

-### Proposals
+### Focus Areas

-These are some general areas of focus for our application.
-Participants must clearly outline which areas they are interested in under the following.
-Participants will be assessed on multiple areas such as:
+These are some general focus areas for our applications by repository.

-1. Talawa Front End
+1. Talawa Front End (Web & Mobile)
     1. UI/UX designs & reviews
     2. Development of UI
     3. Development of Features & Functions
+    2. GraphQL
+    3. Security
 2. Talawa API Backend
-    1. MongoDB Database
+    1. MERN stack
-    2. NodeJS
+    2. GraphQL
-    3. GraphQL
+    3. Security
-    4. Security
+    4. Performance
 3. Talawa Admin Web Portal
     1. TypeScript
     2. GraphQL